Very-Veggie Breakfast Bowls are full of fresh veggies, and protein-packed eggs. This meatless, vegetarian breakfast recipe satisfies!

 Directions

-- Add avocado, lime or lemon juice, garlic powder, salt, and pepper to taste to a small bowl then mash with a fork and set aside.
+• Add avocado, a drizzle of lime juice, garlic powder, salt, and pepper to a small bowl then mash with a fork and set aside.
 Whisk eggs with salt and pepper in a small bowl then set aside.

-- Turn heat back down to medium then add the mushrooms back into the skillet along with the green onions and baby spinach.
+• Turn heat back down to medium then add the mushrooms back into the skillet along with the green onions and baby spinach.
 Saute until spinach is barely wilted, 30 seconds, then add whisked eggs and scramble.
-Scoop mixture on top of sautéed cauliflower hash browns then top with mashed avocado and salsa.
+Scoop mixture on top of sautéd cauliflower hash browns then top with mashed avocado and salsa.

 More Cauliflower Rice Recipes